rs017991/g11-macro/g11-macro-daemon/CONFIGURATION.md

 Note that when scripting modifier keys like Control/Shift/etc., you should include a step for each to be released at the end.

-While keystrokes are the most obvious candidates for steps in your script, you may include any type of [Enigo Token](https://docs.rs/enigo/0.5.*/enigo/agent/enum.Token.html).
+While keystrokes are the most obvious candidates for steps in your script, you may include most types of [Enigo Token](https://docs.rs/enigo/0.5.*/enigo/agent/enum.Token.html).
 For example:
 ```ron
 KeyBinding(
     m: 2,